๐Ÿ’ธCost Accounting

 Why This Matters

-Cost management isn't just about cutting expenses—it's about understanding where costs come from, how they behave, and what drives profitability.
-On your exam, you'll be tested on your ability to distinguish between strategies that focus on cost allocation accuracy, continuous improvement, waste elimination, and strategic planning.
+Cost management isn't about cutting expenses across the board.
+It's about understanding where costs come from, how they behave, and what drives profitability.
+On your exam, you'll need to distinguish between strategies that focus on cost allocation accuracy, continuous improvement, waste elimination, and strategic planning.
 The key is recognizing which tool fits which business problem.

 Don't just memorize definitions.
 Know when a company would choose target costing over kaizen costing, why ABC provides better information than traditional costing, and how these strategies interact with broader concepts like the value chain and break-even analysis.
 If you can explain the underlying logic, you'll handle any FRQ they throw at you.